f5devcentral/adc-telemetry-based-autoscaling/aws/README.md

 4. Copy the contents of either 'tsAzureLog.json' or 'tsELK.json' to 'ts.json'; depending upon which analytics provider utilized.
 5. Deploy Terraform project.
 Upon a successful deployment a local private key, 'terraform-xxxxxxxxxxxxx.pem' will be creaete in the current directory.
 This key will be used to access both the BIG-IP(s) to set the initial admin password.
 Additionally, you will SSH access to AlertForwarder server to start the forwarding service.

-6. Once Terraform has completed, use provided output variables to access the AlertForwarder server; (Ex: ssh ubuntu@53.24.231.12 -i terraform-xxxxxxxxxxxxx.pem)
+6. Once Terraform has completed, use provided output variables to access the AlertForwarder server -  (Ex: ssh ubuntu@53.24.231.12 -i terraform-xxxxxxxxxxxxx.pem)
 7. To start the AlertForwarding service, you will need to provide a Personal Access Token for the repository where the GitHub actions are deployed.
+8. Start AlertForwarding service -  (Ex: nodejs alertForwarder.js asdfasdfadasasdfasdfasfaswreddsw).
+9. Configure Appropriate Alerts via vendor UI.